To make the best chicken wings, you first need to work with the best-tasting and most tender chicken you can find

 Depending what else you’re serving with them, we suggest making around 2 pounds of wings & drums for every 3 people.
 So for example, if you’re planning a get-together with 10 people, you might want to cook 3 pounds of wings and 3 pounds of drums.

 How to cook wings & drums to perfection

 Most home cooks make their wings in the oven.
 It’s easy to do — just lay the wings out on a baking tray, and bake for 40-45 minutes at 425°F (220°C), flipping halfway through.
-This works reasonably well, but it’s not ideal — it’s just too likely that some parts will come out dry and chewy, and you run the risk that the meatier parts may be undercooked.
+This works reasonably well, but it’s not the most ideal method — it’s just too likely that some parts will come out dry and chewy, and you run the risk that the meatier parts may be undercooked.

 The usual restaurant method, deep frying, is not easy to do at home, and it can be messy and dangerous.
 Plus it’s also almost impossible to cook the meat perfectly, to get the thickest parts done without the thinner parts being overcooked.